 Alex

-Alex is an autonomous AI recruiter that conducts conversational interviews via voice or video.
-Candidates interact with Alex in real time, answering structured, role-specific questions without waiting for a recruiter-led screen.
+Alex is an autonomous AI recruiter that conducts voice or video interviews.
+Candidates answer structured, role-specific questions without waiting for a recruiter-led screen.

-Teams typically use Alex to ensure every candidate gets interviewed quickly, even outside business hours, while recruiters receive summaries rather than raw recordings.
+Teams use Alex to interview candidates fast, even after hours, while recruiters get summaries rather than raw recordings.

 Key capabilities: